JieGroup/GenAI/docs/safety/index.md

 A recent framework is known as Conformal Backdoor Detection (CBD).
-This framework is tailored to combat backdoor attacks by adeptly pinpointing query inputs that have been tampered with by adversaries.
-CBD establishes a new benchmark that achieves the state-of-the-art backdoor detection accuracy in the field.
-What distinguishes CBD further is its ability to provide empirical guarantees concerning the False Positive Rate (FPR).
-This capability ensures a quantifiable level of reliability in distinguishing genuine samples from those compromised by backdoor manipulations.
+This framework is tailored to combat backdoor attacks by pinpointing query inputs that have been tampered with by adversaries.
+CBD establishes a benchmark that achieves the state-of-the-art backdoor detection accuracy in the field.

 Formally, given a backdoored model and a clean validation dataset, upon receiving a test query $X_{\text{test}} \in \mathbb{R}^d$, the defender sets a hypothesis testing problem: